Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-E1c7SsWhb0s.md

 ### Transcript

-> boats uh no no aquatic
+> boats, no no aquatic